Amniotic Band Syndrome

 Fetal Surgery for ABS

-During this procedure, the surgeon inserts a pencil-tip-sized scope in the uterus and uses a laser to cut the amniotic band.
-This procedure immediately reduces the pressure on the affected body part and allows it to develop normally, without any further damage.
+During this procedure, the surgeon inserts a pencil-tip-sized scope in the uterus and uses a laser or special instrument to cut the amniotic band.
+This procedure immediately reduces the pressure on the affected body part and allows it to develop normally, preventing any further damage.

 Our team of specialists at the Cardinal Glennon St. Louis Fetal Care Institute are here to support you by answering all of your questions, and carefully navigating your through the treatment option that’s right for you and your family.

-Your baby will be born in our neonatal intensive care unit (NICU), where they will be cared for by our neonatologists and pediatric specialists.
+Depending on the extent of the amniotic bands, we may recommend that your baby be delivered by the St. Louis Fetal Care Institute team at SSM Health St. Mary’s Hospital – St. Louis where they will be cared for by our experienced neonatologists and pediatric specialists.
 After your baby is born, our plastic surgeons and orthopedic specialists will examine the affected limbs and areas of the body to determine if any additional treatment is needed.

-In some cases, a baby will need a number of follow-up surgeries to improve the appearance and function of the affected body part.
+In some cases, babies will need a number of follow-up surgeries to improve the appearance and function of the affected body part.

 We understand that amniotic band syndrome can be a scary diagnosis.
 That’s why we’re available to help 24 hours a day, 7 days a week.
 For more information or to schedule an appointment, call us at 314-268-4037 or toll free at 877-SSM-FETL (877-776-3385).